How to Clean Door Mats

 For most door mats, regular dry vacuuming will remove most of the dirt and dust embedded in the fibres.
 However, it's good to give the mats a deep clean every so often to help remove stubborn dirt marks and stains.
 The correct way to deep clean depends on the type of mat you have:

 Rubber Backed Matting – The most common type of indoor door mat, which features a plush synthetic pile on top of a vinyl or rubber-backed base.
-Some of these mats are machine washable (check the label), and others can be cleaned using carpet cleaner or mild detergent and water.
+Some of these mats are machine washable (check the label), and others can be washed using regular carpet cleaning techniques or mild detergent and water.
 Always patch test to ensure no discolouration and that the mat is fully dry before use.

 Cotton and Microfiber Mats - The easiest type of mats to clean, Cotton and Microfiber mats are highly absorbent and can hold up to seven times their weight in water.
 They can be easily cleaned in a washing machine and air-dried.
 Microfiber mats are also soft and gentle, making them suitable for delicate surfaces like hardwood floors.